Health Disparities in Lupus

 - Marginalized racial or ethnic groups have increased mistrust of healthcare systems leading to reluctance to seek proper treatment 17

-The LFA takes its commitment to reducing health disparities a step further by working across disciplines to create people-centered solutions to addressing disparities.
+The LFA takes its commitment to reducing health disparities in lupus a step further by working across disciplines to create people-centered solutions to addressing disparities.
+Below are some examples of our efforts addressing lupus health disparities:

 Healthcare Access and Quality